isomerpages/moe-presbyterianhigh/_distinctive-programmes/Applied Learning Programme.md

 students will apply coding through <strong>block-based programming</strong> and create innovative prototypes to address these challenges.
-In the Lower Secondary ALP lessons, students work collaboratively in teams to empathise with users, define their problem, ideate solutions, refine and test their prototypes to address user needs.</p>
+In the Lower Secondary ALP lessons, students work collaboratively in teams to empathise with users, define their problem, ideate solutions, and refine and test their prototypes to address user needs.</p>
 <p>Our Tier 1 programme will also integrate <strong>AI literacy</strong> into
 the curriculum.
 Students will learn about the principles of AI, machine learning and the ethical considerations of using AI.
 They will also be